aci-ref/facilitation_leading_practices/activities/07-aci_knowledge.md

 </div>
 The examples provided for existing documentation resources providers not exhaustive.
-They are intended to provide concrete examples of documentation and training materials that current facilitators find relevant.
+They are intended to provide concrete examples of documentation and training materials that current Facilitators find relevant.

 <a name="networking"></a>